ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 ## Update the Ansible Control Host

 1. Return to the connection to your Ansible control host in PuTTY on Windows Target 1.
+2. Clone the `ansible-working` repository you created earlier.
+3. Return to GitHub and copy the https url to your `ansible-working` repository.
+4. Clone the `ansible-working` repository to retrieve our `inventory_simple.yml` and `ansible.cfg` files.

+    ```
+    cd /home/ansible
+    git clone https://github.com/<Your Account>/ansible-working.git
+    ```
-2. Navigate to the directory where you cloned repository.
+3. Navigate to the directory where you cloned repository.
-3. Run `git pull` to update the repository on the control host.
+4. Run `git pull` to update the repository on the control host.

 ## Verify Each Managed Node Is Accessible